upperlinecode/cssi_102/day8/day8.md

 The finished code for today's code along can be found in the `day8_final` folder.

+## Push to Github
+Encourage students to backup their work by pushing to Github.
+The steps for a single user Git/Github workflow can be found in the day 5 lesson guide.
+Ultimately, students will use Git and Github to collaborate on their final project, so it is a good idea to have them start to build their comfort with these tools in advance.

 ## Extensions for Independent Practice

 ### Mild